 In this article, we will show you how to extract Nouns and Noun Phrases using SSIS Term Extraction Transformation.
 Before reading this article, Please refer to the Term Extraction article for this transformation’s definition and functionality.

 TIP: Please refer to the Term Extraction Transformation article to understand the steps in extracting Nouns.
 And Extract Noun Phrases Using Term Extraction article to follow the steps involved in extracting Noun Phrases from the Source Data in SSIS.

-Below screenshot shows our source data
+The below screenshot shows our source data.

 Configure Term Extraction Transformation in SSIS to Extract Nouns & Phrases